helenhosse/password-generator/README.md

-# Semantic-Code-Challenge1
+# Password Generator Challenge

 ## USER Story

-AS A marketing agency
+AS AN employee with access to sensitive data
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security

 ## Description

-In this challenge, I wanted to correct the structure of the HTML and CSS file to being semantic.
-I have provided all changes made in the CSS and HTML files as comments on each section.
-Lastly, I condensed all of the rules in the CSS file to make it more managable.
+In this challenge, I wanted to create a JS sheet that enabled the deployed page to generate a password that is between 8-128 characters.
+The password must contain one or all of the following: lowercase letters, uppercase letters, special characters and/or numbers.
+I have provided all changes made in the JS script as comments on each section.

 ## Installation